 Note: Replace postgis% with your extension.

-If the value for installed_version is lower than the value of default_version, then you must update PostGIS to the default version.
-To upgrade your extension, run the following query:
+If the value for installed_version is lower than the value for default_version, then you must update PostGIS to the default version.
+To upgrade your extension, run the following command:

 ALTER EXTENSION extension_name UPDATE TO 'default_version_number';